Overview

 Entrance test

-As entrance test, you are asked to complete and solve the COMPOS assignment on complex numbers, which will give you a necessary background to follow the course.
-The deadline in 2023-24 is 12 October.
+As entrance test, you are asked to complete and solve a COMPOS assignment on complex numbers, which will be posted in August.
 Further instructions can be found on the Club's home page.

 Marked solutions and scores will not be returned to you.